derickr/dbgp/debugger_protocol.rst

 8.5 Notifications
 -----------------

-At times it may be desirable to recieve a notification from the debugger engine for various events.
+At times it may be desirable to receive a notification from the debugger engine for various events.
 This notification tag allows for some simple data to be passed from the debugger engine to the IDE.
 Customized implementations may add child elements for additional data.

-As an example, this is usefull for handling STDIN.
-The debugger engine interupts all STDIN reads, and when a read is done by the application, it sends a notification to the IDE.
+As an example, this is useful for handling STDIN.
+The debugger engine interrupts all STDIN reads, and when a read is done by the application, it sends a notification to the IDE.
 The IDE is then able to do something to let the user know the application is waiting for input, such as placing a cursor in the debugger output window.